Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo

 (6 customer reviews)

 Join a two-day wildlife adventure with our 2D1N Kinabatangan Riverside Lodge Trip.
-During this trip, you’ll maximise your wildlife encounter opportunities with a visit to Sepilok Orangutan Rehabilitation Centre, visiting the Rainforest Discovery Centre, joining two river cruises along the Kinabatangan River and joining a night trek in the secondary rainforest.
-All this whilst being guided by an experienced licensed Nature Guide and staying in a comfortable Lodge along the banks of the Kinabatangan River.
+During this trip, you’ll maximise your wildlife encounter opportunities with a visit to the Sepilok Orangutan Rehabilitation Centre, the Rainforest Discovery Centre, two river cruises along the Kinabatangan River and a night trek in the secondary rainforest.
+All this was done while being guided by an experienced licensed nature guide and staying in a comfortable lodge along the banks of the Kinabatangan River.

 1/2 Day Sandakan City Tour

 Visit some of the famous sites in Sandakan including the water village, St. Michael's church, World War 2 Memorial and Puh Jih Tshih temple.
-This add on activity happens during the afternoon of the last day of the trip.
+This add on activity happens during the afternoon of the last day of the trip (Prices valid until 31st March 2027).

 Labuk Bay Proboscis Monkey Sanctuary

 Visit a feeding session at Labuk Bay Proboscis Monkey Sanctuary for the chance to watch these very special monkey's close up.
-The visit to the Sanctuary happens during the afternoon on the last day of the trip.
+The visit to the Sanctuary happens during the afternoon on the last day of the trip (Prices valid until 31st March 2027).

 Sun Bear Conservation Centre

 Add on a visit to the Borean Sun Bear Conservation Centre as part of your trip.
-You will visit the Sun Bear Centre after the visit to Sepilok Orangutan Rehabilitation Centre.
+You will visit the Sun Bear Centre after the visit to Sepilok Orangutan Rehabilitation Centre (Prices valid until 31st March 2027).

 Kinabatangan Riverside Lodge – Join a 2 Day Trip (Kinabatangan Nature Lodge), Sabah, Borneo

-The 2D1N Kinabatangan Riverside Lodge Trip is a great choice for seeing wildlife if you only have limited time available and seeing an amazing array of wildlife is on your ‘to-do’ list during your holiday in Sabah, Borneo.
-During this Kinabatangan Riverside Lodge trip, you will stay overnight at the Kinabatangan Nature Lodge located in the Kinabatangan Wildlife Sanctuary.
+The 2D1N Kinabatangan Riverside Lodge Trip is an excellent choice for seeing wildlife if you only have limited time available and seeing a fantastic array of wildlife is on your ‘to-do’ list during your holiday in Sabah, Borneo.
+During this Kinabatangan Riverside Lodge trip, you will stay overnight at Tanini Kinabatangan (formerly Nature Lodge Kinabatangan) in the Kinabatangan Wildlife Sanctuary.
 The Kinabatangan Riverside Lodge is located on the banks of the Kinabatangan River, close to Bilit Village, a perfect location for starting your river cruises.

 Wildlife Encounters Galore during a Kinabatangan Riverside Lodge Adventure, Sabah

 There are plenty of opportunities to spot the different species of primates along the Kinabatangan River, including the Proboscis Monkey and Macaques.
-There is also an amazing range of birdlife along the Kinabatangan River, including numerous species of Hornbills, Kingfishers and more.
+There is also a fantastic range of birdlife along the Kinabatangan River, including numerous species of Hornbills, Kingfishers and more.
 If you are lucky, you might see the critically endangered “Borneo Pygmy Elephants” along the river bank.

-During your Kinabatangan Riverside Lodge trip, you will stay overnight at Kinabatangan Nature Lodge located on the banks of the Kinabatangan River.
-The Lodge offers comfortable, clean accommodation in private chalets.
-You will stay in an Agamid Chalet (twin or double bed, air-conditioning and ensuite shower room).
+During your Kinabatangan Riverside Lodge trip, you will stay overnight at Tanini Kinabatangan, located on the banks of the Kinabatangan River.
+You will stay in a Bangkatan Room, which offers a spacious and comfortable stay.
+The Bangkatan Room has a jungle view, connecting closely with nature and the surrounding rainforest.
 If you’re looking for high-quality accommodation for your stay along the Kinabatangan River, check out our 2D1N package at the Kinabatangan Wetlands Resort.

 For nature and wildlife lovers, this 2D1N Kinabatangan Riverside Lodge Trip also works well when combined with a trek through the pristine Sepilok Forest Reserve as part of the 3D2N Sepilok Trek & Kinabatangan River Trip or followed by joining the 4D3N Danum Valley Package.